sidnair/recipes/_indian/pantry.md

 - Coriander
 - Red chili
 - Turmeric
-- Garam msala
+- Garam masala

-There's certianly much more you'll want if you're cooking a lot of Indian food, but that's a good starting piont.
+There's certainly much more you'll want if you're cooking a lot of Indian food, but that's a good starting point.

 Indian food also uses a lot of onion (red or yellow works for most recipes), garlic, and ginger, so you'll want those on hand.
-We normally put garlic and ginger in a food processor, and freeze them.
+We normally put garlic and ginger in a food processor and freeze them (separately).
 That way, we just have one container of garlic and one of ginger in the fridge at any time.

 ## Helpful resources